3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

 \subsection{MSA training process}

-The FASP model is designed and evaluated through a deep learning-based optimization method.
-Based on 3D aperture, FASP effectively processes the EM field within the physical aperture from previous layers and obliquely incident plane waves originating from beyond the physical aperture.
-FASP further optimizes the model weights through MSA training, performs precise segmented modulation and light-speed coherent synthesis of the extended aperture, thereby achieving super-resolution ASP (Fig.~\ref{fig_2}A).
+The AE-DNN model is designed and evaluated through a deep learning-based optimization method.
+Based on 3D aperture, AE-DNN effectively processes the EM field within the physical aperture from previous layers and obliquely incident plane waves originating from beyond the physical aperture.
+AE-DNN further optimizes the model weights through MSA training, performs precise segmented modulation and light-speed coherent synthesis of the extended aperture, thereby achieving super-resolution sensing and computing (Fig.~\ref{fig_2}A).
 The linear-polarized incident EM field on the 3D extended aperture with a unit number of $K_1 \times K_1$ can be denoted as $\mathbf{U}(z_l, \bm{\theta}, f) \in \mathbb{C}^{K_1^2 \times n}$.
 Originating from a source signal with azimuth angle $\theta_i$ and constant elevation angle $\varphi_i$, the piecewise encoded EM field at the $l$-th layer, with an axial position $z_l$ ($l \in \{1, \dots, N\}$), is formulated as:

 where $\tilde{A} = A \exp\{ j \kappa z_l \cos \varphi_i \cos \theta_i \}$ denotes the constant complex value at the $l$-th layer, while $A$ and $\kappa = 2 \pi f / c$ denote the amplitude and wavenumber, respectively, with $c$ being the speed of light \cite{gaoSuperresolutionDiffractiveNeural2024}.
 Here, the linear index $r$ maps discretized coordinates $(x_q, y_p)$ via $r = (p-1)K_l + q$.
 For the first layer ($l=1$), $p$ and $q$ range from $1$ to $K$.
 For subsequent layers ($l > 1$), the coordinate boundaries shift linearly based on the spatial offsets $\Delta D_p = L \tan \theta_i$ and $\Delta D_q = L \tan \varphi_i$, scaled by the factor $K/D$.
 Specifically, the EM field at the $l$-th layer $\mathbf{U}_l(\bm{\theta}, f) \in \mathbb{C}^{K_1^2 \times n}$, comprising EM fields from the previous layer and obliquely incident plane waves, with initial state $\mathbf{U}_{0} = \mathbf{0}$, can be represented as: